paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     incomes up to 133 percent of the federal poverty level, whereas many States now cover adults with children only if their income is considerably lower, and do not cover childless adults at all.
+The
-See §1396a(a)(10)(A)(i)(VIII).
-The Act increases federal funding to cover the States’ costs in expanding Medicaid coverage, although States will bear a portion of the costs on their own. §1396d(y)(1).
+    Act increases federal funding to cover the States’ costs in expanding Medicaid coverage, although States will bear a portion of the costs on their own.
 If a State does not comply with the Act’s new coverage require- ments, it may lose not only the federal funding for those requirements, but all of its federal Medicaid funds.

-See §1396c.
-       Along with their challenge to the individual mandate, the state plaintiffs in the Eleventh Circuit argued that the Medicaid expansion exceeds Congress’s constitutional
+       Along with their challenge to the individual mandate, the state plaintiffs in the Eleventh Circuit argued that the Medicaid expansion exceeds Congress’s constitutional powers.

-    ——————
-    F. 3d, at 400–401.
-The Sixth Circuit and the D. C. Circuit considered the question but determined that the Anti-Injunction Act did not apply.
-    See Thomas More,

-651 F. 3d

-    , at 539–540 (CA6); Seven-Sky,

-661 F. 3d

-    ,
-    at 5–14 (CADC).
-                         Cite as: 567 U. S. ____ (2012)                  11

-                           Opinion of ofOBERTS, C. J.
-                             Opinion R the Court

-    powers.
-The Court of Appeals unanimously held that the Medicaid expansion is a valid exercise of Congress’s power under the Spending Clause.
-U. S. Const., Art.
-I, §8, cl.
-1.
-    And the court rejected the States’ claim that the threat- ened loss of all federal Medicaid funding violates the Tenth Amendment by coercing them into complying with the Medicaid expansion.

-648 F. 3d

-    , at 1264, 1268.
       We granted certiorari to review the judgment of the Court of Appeals for the Eleventh Circuit with respect to both the individual mandate and the Medicaid expansion.
-    565 U. S. ___ (2011).
 Because no party supports the Elev- enth Circuit’s holding that the individual mandate can be completely severed from the remainder of the Affordable Care Act, we appointed an amicus curiae to defend that